 Our Land Rover Defender - our mobile home

-It was clear to me that if it was a motorhome, it had to be a Land Rover.
-Even if I review today, the fact remains that the Defender suits us.
-Rational criteria have always been:
+It was clear to me that if I wanted a motorhome, it had to be a Land Rover.
+Even looking back today, I still think the Defender is the right fit for us.
+Our rational criteria have always been:

 · A robust construction